 Q. Do I have to have my DoD ID number in my Defense Travel System (DTS) profile to participate?

-A. No. DTS will prompt you each time you make an airline reservation to verify your TSA Secure Flight information.
-It is on this screen where you can enter your DoD ID in to the Known Traveler field.
-Saving your DoD ID number as part of your profile will prevent you from having to enter it each time you make an airline reservation.
-It is important to note that updating your profile with your DoD ID number will only qualify you for expedited screening for new reservations; it does not apply to existing reservations.
+A. No. DTS will prompt you each time you make an airline reservation to verify your TSA Secure Flight information, you can enter your DoD ID in to the Known Traveler field at that time.
+Saving your DoD ID number as part of your profile will prevent you from having to enter it each time you make an airline reservation through DTS.
+It is important to note that updating your profile with your DoD ID number will only qualify you for expedited screening for new reservations and does not apply to existing reservations.

 Q. Can I still participate if I have existing reservations?

 A. If you update your DTS profile with your DoD ID Number, it will only apply to new reservations, not existing reservations.
-Updating existing reservation is not recommended as this will accrue additional fees.
+Updating existing reservation is not recommended as this could cause you to accrue additional fees.
+However, if you have an existing reservation with a commercial TSA Pre✓™ participating airline that you booked outside of DTS, then you may contact the airline directly and ask them to update the reservation with your KTN (DoD ID Number).

 A. Only ten airports have the ability to scan and verify a CAC and TSA is working to phase out that qualification process by March 31, 2014.
 It is best to include your DoD ID number in your reservation if you want to participate in TSA Pre✓™.